humanmade/Falcon/README.md

 For a long time, WordPress has had a pretty dysfunctional relationship with email.
 The Post by Email feature was neglected, then finally reinvigorated and moved to a plugin.
-Notifications for comments isn't the greatest, and notifications for new posts is non-existent.
+Notifications for comments aren't the greatest, and notifications for new posts are non-existent.

 This is annoying for most sites, but makes internal communication sites like P2 super annoying to use.